autumnmarceau/glitchlette/_posts/2025-08-01-album-cover-bts.md

 <figure>
   <img src="/photos/EVERYRAT_OG.jpg" alt="Original Every Rat album cover" class="blog-post-image">
-  <figcaption>Totally worth it.
+  <br><figcaption>Totally worth it.
 That photo is unsettling as fuck, which was the goal.</figcaption>
 </figure>

-**Do you have a near death experience?
+*Do you have a near death experience?
 I'd love to hear about it!
-Tell me about it in the [guestbook](glitchlette.com/guestbook)**
+Tell me about it in the [guestbook](glitchlette.com/guestbook)*
 --
 Sleeper Wave definition from [sendy.io](sendy.io)